DesleyAalderink/weekly-nerd/developer-tools.md

 ![Rollup](sketchnotes/img/rollup.jpg)

 ## Strict code rules
 Because we are working in a team of 4, we need something to make sure we are using the same code rules.
 We all need to think on the same line.
 We need a linter.
 A good and easy to use linter is "eslint".
 We can modify the rules to our benefit and it will give good errors for us to see.
+The rules were:

+* No ;
+* A space before the "{"
+* ES6 only
+* Capital letters with ID's and classes

 ![Eslint](sketchnotes/img/eslint.png)